Pilates Clinic in Kingsville

 - Herniated disc

-What to expect from a clinical Pilates class?
+What happens in a clinical Pilates session?

 Equipment includes: